 Tattoos have never had the cultural significance in European society that they possessed in others.
 While tattoos have an important place in cultures ranging from the South Pacific to pre-Colombian America, tattoos only received a place in the mainstream in America recently, thanks in part to the long tradition of tattooing among nautical men.
 Long associated with sailors, classical tattoos of the Western tradition often sported nautical themes, from anchors, sharks, swallows, stars, sea monsters and often ships and they are truly impregnated in general tattoo culture.

+The earliest nautical tattoos were often rites of passage for completing different milestones, like crossing the Atlantic or serving a full tour of duty on board a given vessel.
+Ships grew to be especially common ways of showing what vessel you called home for your stay in the navy.
+Many sailors added vessels to their body as they changed postings, constructing a personal history of vessels on which they'd served.
+Ships grew to be especially common ways of showing what vessel you called home for your stay in the navy.
+Many sailors added vessels to their body as they changed postings, constructing a personal history of vessels on which they'd served.
 Ship tattoos of this type were common among American sailor for as long as they have existed, even during periods where body art was considered taboo, but it was the Second World War and the massive amounts of personnel who served in the Navy that helped tattooing escape from its nautical niche and into the mainstream.
 Servicemen returning to peacetime America brought their tattoos home with them, adding a degree of respectability to an art from that had previously been associated with convicts and other undesirables.